Alexander And Margaret Stewart Trust

 Key Takeaways for Grant Writers

-- This is a private foundation with no public application process
+- This is a private foundation that accepts unsolicited applications through a two-step process

 References